-There were parts of Toronto I liked, including the Old Town and Kensington Market, but the rest was just like any other large city I thought.
-However, I did a day trip from here to Niagara Falls, which was fun and pretty crazy – have you been to Clifton Hill?
+There were parts of Toronto I liked, including the Old Town and Kensington Market.
+But the rest was just like any other large city I thought.
+However, I did a day trip from here to Niagara Falls, which was fun and pretty crazy.
+Have you been to Clifton Hill?
 I felt like it was a slice of Las Vegas, yikes!

 Seriously.
-We were camping somewhere near the New Hampshire border but the most important part to remember was that it was cheap and the people were friendly, I loved it.
-We had $3 pints in New Hampshire and huddled by the camp-fire in Vermont as the temperature dropped.
+We were camping somewhere near the New Hampshire border.
+But the most important part to remember was that it was cheap and the people were friendly, I loved it.
+We had $3 pints in New Hampshire and huddled by the campfire in Vermont as the temperature dropped.

-After passing through five states, we made it to the place where dreams are made, and made my dreams come true: New York City.
+After passing through five states, we made it to the place where dreams are made and made my dreams come true: New York City.
 This metropolis had been at the top of my list forever it seems.
 We had a glorious week here and still didn’t see it all.
 The highlights included: a Yankees game, seeing STOMP Off-Broadway, discovering the Soho/Noho happy hours, taking the Staten Island Ferry, walking the High Line, visiting Central Park, seeing an Australian band perform at the Brooklyn Bowl, drinking at the Brooklyn Brewery, and shopping, of course.
 We stayed in an Airbnb apartment in Brooklyn, which was a great way to a) save money by preparing breakfast and dinner most nights and b) get the local experience.